 re: "Here are the current updated app invocations in Pulp 3, which hopefully won't change before we start this task:"

-#9 Updated by fdobrovo almost 3 years ago
+#9 Updated by fdobrovo over 3 years ago

 Yeah I think I have seen it removed from the current systemd files.
 Also one thing that came into my mind and I don't know how to solve it.
 It would be nice to specify requirements, such as when starting the worker ensure that the broker is started or resource manager is running.
 But I'm thinking in our dev environment we may want to not run such things.